Don’t Make These 6 Tourist Mistakes in Madrid

 No matter how seasoned a traveler you are, at some point, you’re bound to make mistakes when exploring a new destination.
 There’s nothing wrong with that, but you can have a much more pleasant experience with some extra preparation.
 This post focuses on mistakes to avoid when visiting Spain’s capital, Madrid.
-This grand city is filled with incredible attractions, as well as opportunities to commit a faux pas.
-Here are 5 of the biggest tourist mistakes to avoid in Madrid.
+This grand city is filled with incredible attractions, as well as opportunities to commit a faux pas or two.
+That’s why I’m breaking down the biggest tourist mistakes to avoid in Madrid to save you from any potential embarrassment.

 This post is part of the Madrid Travel series.
 Here’s a full list of posts in the series.